wendyverdonk93/docs/content/faq/PSD2/can-I-still-apply-surcharges.md

 * Business/Corporate credit cards do not fall under this category either and therefore surcharges can still be applied (e.g. Visa World Card Business, Mastercard Business, etc)

 * American Express and Diners Club are exceptions from the rule, too.
-Surcharges for these cards can still be applied regardless.<br>
+Surcharges for these cards can still be applied regardless.

 > Please note that for hybrid card schemes such as American Express and Diners Club, it is up to each country to decide whether or not surcharging is allowed.
 Dutch law does not prohibit it, but other countries such as France, Belgium and the United Kingdom might deal with this differently.